Albemarle County Planning Commission

 7. The maximum number of children per session shall be limited to forty five (45).

 8. The maximum number of bus or van trips (round trips) to and from the camp, each session shall be six (6).
 Bus or van trips shall be the primary means of transportation for the children.

 9. Outdoor amplified sounds or bull horns shall be prohibited.

 10. Compliance with VDOT requirements for the entrance shall be verified prior to the issuance of a zoning compliance clearance for the commencement of the special use.

 11. Compliance with the Virginia State Department of Health regarding water supply shall be verified by the Health Department prior to issuance of a zoning compliance clearance and the commencement of the special use.

 The motion passed by a vote of 7:0.

-Mr. Morris noted that SP-2007-00064, Camp Watermarks Amendment would go before the Board of Supervisors on May 7 with a recommendation for approval.
+Ms. Joseph stated that SP-2006-037, Camp Watermarks Amendment, would go before the Board of Supervisors on March 14, 2007 with a recommendation for approval.

 Return to PC actions letter